-Even if a customer is satisfied with your brand, you may find they are reluctant to complete certain actions, such as:
+Even if a customer is satisfied with your brand, you may find they are reluctant to complete certain actions.

 The customer doesn’t spread the word.
 How can you encourage them to tell their friends or write a positive review?
 What is the cause for their reluctance; are they secretly dissatisfied?